Alka Pradhan: Professional affiliations

-Pradhan is a lecturer at Penn Law School and a vice-chair of the Human Rights Law Committee of the International Bar Association.
+Pradhan is an adjunct professor at Penn Law School and a former Co-Chair of the Human Rights Law Committee of the International Bar Association.
 Pradhan is also a member of the Board of Directors of the International Law Students Association.
-Pradhan is a member of the Drafting Group for the Principles on Effective Interviewing for Investigations and Information-Gathering, called the "Méndez Principles," to be adopted by the United Nations General Assembly.
+Pradhan was a member of the Drafting Group for the Principles on Effective Interviewing for Investigations and Information-Gathering, often referred to as the "Méndez Principles" to honor the former UN Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, Juan E. Méndez.